 Okay, an obvious one on the list but also a necessity.
-Nothing is nicer after a cold, tough day, than eating a big bowl of mac & cheese.
+Nothing is nicer after a cold, tough day than eating a big bowl of mac & cheese.
 But you can do so much better than KD.
-The real stuff is so easy to make, just melt butter, add flour, add milk then add cheese and your sauce is done!
-It really doesn’t take that much longer than KD, but is so much more satisfying.
-The nice thing too is once you know how to make that basic cream sauce (also known as a bechamel), you can do so much more like:
+The real stuff is so easy to make, just melt butter, add flour, add milk, then add cheese and your sauce is done!
+It really doesn’t take that much longer than KD but is so much more satisfying.
+The nice thing too is, once you know how to make that basic cream sauce (also known as a bechamel), you can do so much more like:

 Fried rice is one of those things that you don’t need a recipe for, which makes it ideal.
-Just grab your leftover rice, get it cooking in a pan with some chopped up or frozen veggies, any meat you might have on hand and an egg and you’re golden.
+Just grab your leftover rice, get it cooking in a pan with some chopped up or frozen veggies, any meat you might have on hand and an egg, and you’re golden.
 Having a freezer bag of peas and carrots is always good to add, or some corn.
 If you have onions and garlic (which you should!), sautee those up first.
-Any leftover meats will do, but having some Chinese sausage on hand is a great idea because they last forever and are just delicious.
-Then add your soy sauce, sesame oil and oyster sauce (if you have it) and you’re golden.
+Any leftover meats will do, but having some Chinese sausage on hand is an excellent idea because they last forever and are just delicious.
+Then add your soy sauce, sesame oil and oyster sauce (if you have it), and you’re golden.
 You can get so creative with add-ins, and it’s nice to know your rice won’t go to waste.

 Fried rice is one of those easy meals that you don’t need a recipe for, which makes it ideal.
-Just grab your leftover rice, get it cooking in a pan with some chopped up or frozen veggies, any meat you might have on hand and an egg and you’re golden.
+Just grab your leftover rice, get it cooking in a pan with some chopped up or frozen veggies, any meat you might have on hand and an egg, and you’re golden.
 Having a freezer bag of peas and carrots is always good to add, or some corn.
 If you have onions and garlic (which you should!), sautee those up first.
-Any leftover meats will do, but having some Chinese sausage on hand is a great idea because they last forever and are just delicious.
-Then add your soy sauce, sesame oil and oyster sauce (if you have it) and you’re golden.
+Any leftover meats will do, but having some Chinese sausage on hand is an excellent idea because they last forever and are just delicious.
+Then add your soy sauce, sesame oil and oyster sauce (if you have it), and you’re golden.
 You can get so creative with add-ins, and it’s nice to know your rice won’t go to waste.

 Curry is a delicious, warming, easily reheatable meal to have.
-But as a student, you might not have all the spices on hand to create those rich flavors.
+But as a student, you might not have all the spices on hand to create those rich flavours.
 Japanese curries are great because you can buy the curry roux package in stores.
 All you need is the package, some chicken (or other meat), potatoes, carrots and an apple and you have the basics.
-Garlic and ginger are good to have in there as well, but not a necessity.
+Garlic and ginger are good to have in there but not a necessity.
 And if you want, a squirt of ketchup is often used.
 Japanese curry is so lovely and so easy to make!